 - A W-9 form is required for all students claiming expenses over $100.
 The form looks confusing, but you only need to fill out your name, address, and Social Security number, and check the box for "Individual/sole proprietor or single-member LLC."
 Download the W-9 form.

-- If you ARE an employee of the University of Minnesota: Fill out the Employee Expense Report.
+- If you ARE an employee of the University of Minnesota: Complete your reimbursement submission through Chrome River.

 - If you ARE NOT an employee of the University of Minnesota: Fill out the Non-Employee Expense Form.